BreakthroughBehavioralInc/wyatt/README.md

 Wyatt generates rspec feature tests by clicking around your website.

-It does not include jQuery, so you must write plain javascript please.

 Current support includes links and inputs.

 Uses the yeoman chrome extension build tool.